+Men and Workplace Laws.
 After creating an equal environment for women in the workplace, it’s now time to give men the opportunity to be stay-at-home fathers.
 Under proposed amendments to the Sex Discrimination Act, companies will be forced to give working fathers more flexible hours so they can take greater responsibility for child care.
-Men, as well as women, will now be formally protected from discrimination based on their caring and family responsibilities.

-On 8 October 2010, the Australian Bureau of Statistics (ABS) launched ‘Gender @ a Glance’, its gender statistics web page.
-This topic page provides a central access point to gender-related statistical sources and sex-disaggregated data currently on the ABS website.
-Further work will be done by the ABS over time to expand the contents of the gender page.
-The topic page is part of a wider project developing a set of national gender indicators.
+Gender Statistics.
+The Australian Bureau of Statistics (ABS) has launched ‘Gender @ a Glance’, its gender statistics web page.
+This topic page provides an access point to gender-related statistical sources and sex-disaggregated data currently on the ABS website.
 The Australian Gender Indicators Project is being done as a partnership between the ABS, FaHCSIA and the Commonwealth, State, Territory and New Zealand Ministers’ Conference on the Status of Women (MINCO).
-When established, the National Gender Indicators will enable monitoring and analysis of differences in outcomes between women and men across a variety of sources.
+These National Gender Indicators will enable monitoring and analysis of differences in outcomes between women and men across a variety of sources.
 For more Gender Statistics see the ABS website.

 The Office for Equal Opportunity in the Workplace reported the Australian Census of Women in Leadership.
 It shows that not only are there not enough women in Board positions, but they are also underrepresented in the line-management positions which are the typical feeders for Boards of Directors.

-Sexual harassment is a form of sex discrimination, and constitutes an abuse of power which embarrasses, humiliates, intimidates and coerces.
-It may be intentional or unintentional and it may also constitute criminal behaviour.
+Sexual Harassment.
+This is a form of sex discrimination, and an abuse of power which embarrasses, humiliates, intimidates and coerces, and may constitute criminal behaviour.
 It creates a hostile and threatening environment in which the victims feel offended, humiliated or intimidated.
 If women or men are dismissed after complaining about sexual harassment this can constitute illegal unfair dismissal and can be pursued in the courts.
 This has given rise to the new “#ME TOO” worldwide movement.

 Sexual harassment can be a familiar touch on the leg, an amusingly suggestive email, the odd question about a woman’s sex life or a lingering look.
 Basically sexual harassment is unwelcome or unwanted behaviour of a sexual nature which offends.
 It can also be physical cornering, unwanted groping hugs or kisses, emails or texting.

 It has been found that many men and women don’t really understand what sexual harassment in the workplace is.
 For example, if someone asks you out on a date and you say “No, thanks”, then, if they are around sitting in your workspace or texting you still, it becomes unlawful.
-Often young people say that they know it is not OK if their uncle does it, but they think it must be acceptable in the workplace.
-Some feel they will be victimized if they bring a complaint about sexual harassment, and can think that it is not serious enough.
+Some feel they will be victimized if they bring a complaint about sexual harassment, thinking it is not serious enough.
 The conduct can be one-off or ongoing, but is usually over a long period of time.